ch-gopi/ch-gopi/README.md

 - 🎒 I've done almost .. internships in frontend primarily.

-- 👩🏻‍🏫 I love teaching students and have mentored across 1000+ students over various platforms.
-One of my videos on youtube has 23K+ views on it, wherein I've taught how to           create a Swiggy Clone.
+- 👩🏻‍🏫 I love teaching students and have mentored across ... students over various platforms.
+One of my videos on youtube has ... views on it, wherein I've taught how to           create a ...
+Clone.

 - 🌱 I’m currently learning **React,springboot**